 This kind of contract is usually employed by clients who want to be sure they are given un-inflated prices for procuring goods and services.

 It is the popular choice when the project's scope is not defined.
 Both client and contractor would usually agree on an hourly or daily rate, including extra expenses that might accrue throughout the construction process.

 A construction contract simplifies to a great extent, the entire construction process.
 However, making one isn't that easy.
 Cocosign is your one-stop access to well-detailed sample contracts.
-On the platform, you get access to a free sample construction contract and contractor contract template you can adopt.
+On the platform, you get access to free sample contracts as well as other contractor contract templates you can adopt.

 CocoSign represents a wide collection of legal templates covering all types of leases, contracts and agreements for personal and commercial use.
 All legal templates available on CocoSign shall not be considered as attorney-client advice.
 Meanwhile CocoSign shall not be responsible for the examination or evaluation of reviews, recommendations, services etc posted by parties other than CocoSign itself on its platform.